-Indian State And Union Territory - Nagaland
+Indian States and Union Territory - Nagaland

 Chief Minister: Shri Neiphiu Rio